Coronavirus Updates: The latest information on campus operations and preventative measures. COVID-19 Website

 Making contact with a member of the admissions staff demonstrates your interest in Trinity and is always encouraged.
 Prospective students are invited to call or email an admissions counselor any time with questions about the University or the application process.
 Additionally, you may request an appointment with a counselor if you visit campus or meet with one if he or she travels to your area.
 Counselors are assigned by geographic region.

 Yes.
 The Admissions Committee considers the highest subtest scores from all testing dates.
-For the SAT we combine the highest critical reading and math scores, and for the ACT we re-average the score based on the highest English, math, reading, and science reasoning scores.
+For the SAT we combine the highest Evidence-Based Reading and Writing and Math scores, and for the ACT we re-average the score based on the highest English, math, reading, and science reasoning scores.
 Therefore, submitting additional scores can never hurt an application.

 Because our Admissions Committee evaluates each application individually, we do not require that Trinity candidates obtain a minimum score on standardized tests.
 All aspects of each student are reviewed by the Committee, and we find it impossible to determine whether an applicant is admissible based solely on a test score.

 We provide prospective students with mid-range "ballpark" figures to let them know how competitive their scores are and where they fit in with current Trinity students.
-The middle 50% of the class of 2017 had SAT I math scores ranging from 590 to 680, SAT I critical reading scores from 570 to 680, and ACT scores from 26 to 31.
+The middle 50% of the class of 2022 had SAT EBRW and math scores of 1300-1440 and ACT scores of 29 to 33.
 Therefore, one quarter of our first-year students had higher scores, and one quarter had lower ones.

 No. However, if a student would like to submit SAT subject test scores or ACT Writing Test scores, we will evaluate those scores as supporting documents to the application.
 We do encourage home-schooled students to submit SAT subject tests in areas other than math and English.